MarkusUllenbruch/DS-Webscraper-Mercedes-PricePrediction/README.md

 --DESCRIPTION OF PLOTS HERE--

 ### 3.2 Correlation Matrix and Feature Selection <a name="selection"></a>
+The correlation matrix of the numeric features are shown below:
 <img src="Plots/Model.png" width="350">

---PLOT OF CORRELATION MATRIX HERE--
-(describe which features are selected based on that)

 ## 4. Model Building 📈 --TO-DO-- <a name="ml"></a>